 #3.
 Research medication to relieve menstrual pain

 Menstrual pain can hinder your ability to focus and get through your day successfully.
 If you find that your menstrual pain is intolerable, you may want to consult a medical professional.
 If you normally experience severe menstrual pain, make sure you’re drinking plenty of water and try eating anti-inflammatory foods.
 Regardless of whether you experience menstrual pain regularly, you’ll want to keep medicine in your bag so you’re prepared.
-Heating patches for menstrual cramps can also help provide soothing comfort!

 #4.
 Wear darker clothes